andrea-baytek/CommitPluginUpdates/README.md

 *Note*: This script does not handle Wordpress core updates.

 ## USING THE UPDATE TOOL

 1. Add the script to a PATH folder (See below).
 2. Open a terminal.
 3. Change the directory to the root directory of the site to be updated.
 4. Run `CommitPluginUpdates.py`
+5. Follow the prompts from the script:
+    1. Enter the repos production name. ***The script will push all commits to the branch name specified here***
+    2. When prompted to update all themes, etc. open the backend of the site locally.
+    3. Once all updates are complete, hit enter to prompt the script to continue.
+    4. Choose whether to make the commits automatically or manually.
+        * **Automatically**
+        : will run through all updated and untracked files and commit them without any additional input.
+        * **Manually**
+        : Script will prompt you for for an action with each plugin, etc. Choices are:
+            1. Commit plugin
+            2. List all files set to be commited
+            3. Skips this plugin, etc.
+    5. Finally, hit enter to push all changes to the repo.

 --------